Editor’s Note: This article first appeared in the October 2018 edition of TTAC’s Insiders member newsletter.

 Therapeutic touch is based on the idea that human beings are energy in the form of a field, although this field extends beyond the level of the skin.
 When a person is healthy, their energy is freely flowing and balanced.9

 Disease and illness happen because of energy imbalances.
 The therapeutic touch practitioner attunes to that energy using their hands as sensors, and restores imbalances using rhythmical, sweeping motions of their hands.

 In controlled studies, therapeutic touch has been shown to reduce preoperative anxiety, along with boosting feelings of wellbeing in cancer patients.10,11

-Reiki practitioners heal by “laying on hands” – this practice is based on the underlying theory that an unseen “life force energy” flows through every person and is the reason they are alive.
+Reiki practitioners heal by “laying on hands” – this practice is based on the underlying theory that an unseen energy flows through every person.

 Reiki practitioners further believe that if a person’s life force energy is low, then they are more likely to fall ill or feel stressed.
 On the other hand, if this energy is high, then the same person becomes capable of being happy and healthy.

 In a small clinical trial, Reiki was shown to reduce feelings of pain and improve quality of life in patients with cancer pain.15 In another randomized pilot trial of 16 cancer patients, Reiki reduced fatigue while improving overall quality of life.16

 The Anti-Cancer Actions of Pulsed Electromagnetic Fields (PEMFs)